apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

   GROUP BY window_start, window_end, game_name;
 ```

-The results will refresh every minute and calculates the sum of all viewer counts for each game from when you started running this query.
+Fresh results will appear every minute, showing the sum of the viewer counts for each game.

 ## Step 7: Write the updated stream to persistant storage